Article body copy

 Humans, of course, are also responsible for taking more than our share from the ocean.
 In Herschel’s gaping maw, we can see our own insatiable hunger for seafood.
 Species that end up thriving in human-built environments—animals such as sea lions in the water and raccoons, gulls, crows, and coyotes on land—are often labeled as pests.
 We dislike them, maybe because we are like them.

 When it comes to sea lions versus humans, ultimately, the question is: who gets to eat first?
-Scientists project that by 2048, the amount of food that humans need from the oceans will exceed the amount we have.
-When faced with that reality, where will we rank the benefits of having pickup-sized sea lions in our environment?
+If wild fish stocks continue to decline, where will we rank the benefits of having pickup-sized sea lions in our environment?
 The empty locks in Seattle provide an indication.
 What, then, are all the hungry Herschels of the world to do?